 What Can Our Tacoma Social Security Disability Lawyer Do To Help?

-Nick Ortiz is a Board Certified Social Security Disability lawyer ready to fight for the benefits you deserve.
+Nick Ortiz is a Social Security Disability lawyer ready to fight for the benefits you deserve.
 Although our office is based in Pensacola, Florida, our Social Security Disability lawyers represent Tacoma Social Security Disability claimants.
 We represent Tacoma Social Security Disability claimants at the following stages:

 If you have a concurrent case for Supplemental Security Income (SSI), then we can help with that too.
 However, our Social Security Disability lawyers do not handle SSI-only claims.